Christopher Elder, DVM

 Jillian is a native of the Athens area.
 She is currently enrolled in the Penn Foster College Veterinary Technician degree program.
 When not hard at work, Jillian enjoys watching fantasy/science fiction films and television programs.

 Marsha Mitchell has been with Shoal Creek Animal Clinic since 2007 (with a sabbatical during 2013 - 2014).
-Marsha has 3 wonderful canine companions (George, Murphy and Orvis) as well as an Dusky-Headed Conure named Sparky.
+Marsha has 4 wonderful canine companions (George, Murphy, Henry and Hattie).
 In her free time, Marsha enjoys travelling, photography and volunteering for Oconee County Animal Control.

 Jaime is a student at the University of Georgia with aspirations to attend the College of Veterinary Medicine.
 Jaime enjoys spending time with her four-legged friends Cy (the one-eyed Pit Bull mix), Lucy (the Pug), Carl (the Bearded Dragon) and Jessie (the horse).

 Jasmine Rogers comes to us most recently from Montana but has previously called the Athens area home.
 She brings with her many years of experience in the care of companion animals.
 Jasmine enjoys spending time with her two children when not hard at work at Shoal Creek.

 Hillary joins our team after relocating from beautiful Beaufort, SC.
 She is a student in veterinary technology at San Juan College.
 When not hard at work, Hillary enjoys riding horses and spending time with her husband and daughter.

 Caroline is the daughter of a small animal veterinarian and a human physician (so medicine is truly in her genes).
 She hopes to attend Veterinary College and practice equine medicine in the future.
 In her spare time, Caroline is an avid horse person and participates in 3 day eventing.